hosseinshafieee/Mouse-Mover-Code-Pretender/README.md

     $ python3 main.py

+For writing in your editor and moving the mouse:

+    $ python3 main.py -m both

 ## Default values
 By default we just use mouse to keep the PC awake
 You can find a good guide by typing ``` $ python3 main.py -h``` in your terminal